 If you spend time outside or have pets that go outdoors, it’s important to be aware of tick bites—their symptoms, prevention, and treatment.
-Some ticks transmit Lyme Disease, so we’ll also help you understand types of tickets and disease symptoms.
+Some ticks transmit Lyme Disease, so we’ll also help you understand types of ticks and disease symptoms.

 Ticks are small bloodsucking parasites.
 Ticks not only carry the dangerous Lyme disease, but also Rocky Mountain spotted fever, Colorado tick fever, or a number of other diseases.
 In fact, ticks are the leading carriers of diseases to humans in the U.S., and second only to mosquitoes worldwide.
 Similarly to mosquitoes, toxins in the tick’s saliva cause the disease.